-Bring three print copies for our peer workshop.
+Post three copies (see online instructions) for our peer workshop.
 You'll have the opportunity to reflect, review, and revise, if you wish, before you complete a Post Script (see below) and turn everything in to me the following week.
 This essay has no separate grade weight: you will include it in your portfolio, but it will not affect your final writing-quality grade.